githubpartners/microsoft-learn/github/introduction-to-github-copilot/includes/2-github-copilot-your-ai-pair-programmer.md

 To learn more about GitHub Copilot for Business, check out the related links at the end of the module.

-In the next unit we will be learning about how to get started with GitHub Copilot and some common configurations.
+In the next unit, we will be learning about how to get started with GitHub Copilot and some common configurations.